Are 2 to 3 Rental Properties

 Maybe you like numbers like me.
 If you do, I bet you’d love to dig into all the return on investment and return on equity Charts.
 For example, you can look at the return on investment for each of the four primary areas of return for rental properties: appreciation (the tendency for property values to go up over time… often from inflation), debt pay down (paying off what you owe on the mortgage), cash flow (the profit after collecting rent and paying all your expenses on the property including your mortgage, taxes, insurance, vacancy and maintenance) and finally the tax benefits from depreciation.
 There are individual Charts for each of those both for each individual rental and also the entire Scenario as a whole.

 The same holds true for return on equity which shows you the return you get divided by the current equity in the Properties.
 Return on investment tells you how well you are doing for the amount of money you initially invested.
 But, over time as the loan is paid off and the Property likely increases in value, your equity grows.
 If you sold the Property, you could take that money and invest it elsewhere.
 So, looking at the return you’re getting on the equity you could access and invest elsewhere becomes a more important metric and Chart to look at.

 We have return in raw dollars, return on investment and return on equity Charts.
 You’re welcome. 🙂

 So, you can really drill down and get views of your investments and strategies you just can’t get anywhere else.
 Did you check out some of these Charts for yourself?
 They’re amazing!

 For each of the possible changes to you investing strategy that you can make, how much does it change you achieving your Goal of financial independence?
-With either a Plus Plan or Consultation Plan you can compare multiple Scenarios on the same Chart and quickly and easily see.
+With a Premium plan you can compare multiple Scenarios on the same Chart and quickly and easily see.

 Model Your Personal Situation: Two and Three Rentals